 - Do not fly for 12 hours after a no-decompression dive, even in a pressurized airplane.
 If your dive required decompression stops, don’t fly for at least 24 hours.

-If you or a dive buddy has an accident while diving, call the Divers Alert Network (DAN) at 919-684-9111.
+If you or a dive buddy has an accident while diving, call 911 and then call the 24/7 Divers Alert Network (DAN) at 919-684-9111.
 Doctors, nurses, and emergency technicians are available 24 hours a day.
 They will answer your questions and provide help.
 If needed, they will direct you to the nearest hyperbaric chamber or appropriate medical facility.

 Things to consider